 Assessment professionals try to understand how your child thinks, reasons, and processes information.
 A formal evaluation should give you a clearer understanding of your child.
 An evaluation should also provide strategies for addressing your child’s needs.
 A good evaluation creates a road map about what to anticipate as your son or daughter gets older and expectations increase at school and elsewhere.

 Assessment or testing are other terms for evaluations.
 In an assessment, the evaluator works with a student using paper and pencil tasks and other activities to figure out your child’s skill levels in different areas.
 The evaluator’s observations of a child’s behavior and problem solving style also provide information about individual difficulties and strengths.

 The larger goal of the assessment process is to provide a big picture view of your child’s vulnerabilities—and resources.
 This information helps guide your decisions about education, behavior, and other areas.

-Neuropsychological evaluation is the most time-consuming and comprehensive of the assessment options.
+Neuropsychological evaluations are the most time-consuming and comprehensive of the assessment options.
 A neuropsychological assessment will provide a snapshot of your child’s functioning and developmental profile today.

-This evaluation describes your child’s strengths and weaknesses as a thinker and learner.
+This evaluation will describe your child’s strengths and weaknesses as a thinker and learner.
 It tells you how your child’s skill levels compare to his peers.